 Nick Zinzan Company Secretary

-has recently joined the Foundation’s board replacing Bill Moloney, who kept us on the straight and narrow for since the beginning, having been the company secretary for Pitney Bowes, our founding sponsors.
+has recently joined the Foundation’s board replacing Bill Moloney, who kept us on the straight and narrow since the beginning, having been the company secretary for Pitney Bowes, our founding sponsors.

 Tracey Copley Project Support

 works across a number of Foundation projects.
-Before joining us, she was a teacher of the deaf.
+Before joining us, she was a teacher for the deaf.

 Libby Kinmonth Project Manager